Russia sets cease-fire for evacuations amid heavy shelling

 As Russian attacks worsened, a brief reprieve from fighting in Mariupol collapsed.
 Heavy artillery hit residential areas in other large cities, local officials reported.

-“There can be no ‘green corridors’ because only the sick brain of the Russians decides when to start shooting and at whom,“ Ukraine Interior Ministry adviser Anton Gerashchenko said on Telegram.
+“There can be no ‘green corridors’ because only the sick brain of the Russians decides when to start shooting and at whom,“ Ukrainian Interior Ministry adviser Anton Gerashchenko said on Telegram.

 On what is known as Forgiveness Sunday in Orthodox Christianity, Zelenskyy said Ukraine will never forgive the shelling of its homes, the killing of unarmed people and the destruction of its infrastructure.